HypothesisWorks/hypothesis/README.rst

 I'll do my best to pay attention to peoples' behaviour, but if you see anyone violating these rules and I haven't noticed, please alert me and I'll deal with it.
 Usually I will simply ask people to modify their behaviour, but for particularly severe transgressions, repeat offenders or those unwilling to change their ways I'll ban them from the community.

-(So far there have been absolutely zero problems of this sort, but it's important to set the right tone from the beginning)

 ------
 Usage
 ------